elastisys/ck8s-cluster/WIP-CHANGELOG.md

 - Harbor upgraded to 2.0.0.
 - Customer and Ops Grafana upgraded to 7.0.3.
 - Prometheus operator upgraded to version 8.15.11 and Prometheus to v2.19.2.
+- InfluxDB Helm Chart upgraded to 4.8.1.
+- Prometheus Node exporter in InfluxDB Helm Chart upgraded to v1.0.1.

 ### Breaking changes
 - Adding anti-affinity to nodes in openstack will force them to be recreated by terraform.
 This will then break the kubernetes clusters.